frankiannelli/serverless-workshop/attendee-reference.md

 plugins:
   - serverless-offline
 ```
-then run in the terminal
+Then run in the terminal
 ```
 sls offline
 ```

-now test on localhost:3000
+Now test on localhost:3000

-### Setup dynamoDb
+---

-so let setup our dynamo db
+## Setting up a dynamoDb

-we are going to do this in serverless.yml
+We setup our dynamo db in serverless.yml

 #### **`serverless.yml`**
 ```yaml